The PM revolution is not a better prompt: it is a seat on the work item

-The short version: Product owners and PMs speak in specs, user stories, PDFs, and design artifacts—not in IDE prompts hidden on a developer laptop.
-Crew Orbit centers collaboration on work items: attachments flow through a secure optimization pipeline into AI-ready markdown, AI Assist sharpens descriptions and subtasks, and structured runs execute against that shared context.
+Short answer: Product owners and PMs speak in specs, user stories, PDFs, and design artifacts.
+They do not live in IDE prompts hidden on a developer laptop.
+Crew Orbit centers collaboration on work items.
+Attachments flow through a secure optimization pipeline into AI-ready markdown.
+AI Assist sharpens descriptions and subtasks.
+Structured runs execute against that shared context.

 Stop losing context at the handoff

 Linear handoffs turn product intent into telephone-game drift.
-By the time an engineer pastes a paragraph into local AI chat, the nuance that lived in documents and comments is gone—unless it lived on the work item to begin with.
+By the time an engineer pastes a paragraph into local AI chat, the nuance that lived in documents and comments is gone.
+It survives only if it lived on the work item to begin with.

-Attachments give you a sanctioned place for that nuance: upload PDFs and images, let the pipeline prepare markdown the worker can consume, and keep secrets out of consumer chat tools.
+Attachments give you a sanctioned place for that nuance.
+Upload PDFs and images.
+Let the pipeline prepare markdown the worker can consume.
+Keep secrets out of consumer chat tools.

 AI Assist before execution, not after regret

 AI Assist helps break vague requests into clearer descriptions and subtasks.
-That work happens while the ticket is still cheap to edit, before branches and egos enter the picture.
+That work happens while the ticket is still cheap to edit.
+Branches and egos have not entered the picture yet.

-When execution starts, the run inherits the improved context rather than improvising from scratch.
+When execution starts, the run inherits the improved context.
+It does not improvise from scratch.

 Engineering rigor stays intact